indrajiita/test/UX Writing/Kaspersky.md

 # Intro

-Cybersecurity should feel accessible, stress-free, and intuitive—not intimidating.
+B2C cybersecurity should feel accessible, stress-free, and reassuring—not intimidating.
 As a UX writer for Kaspersky VPN and Password Manager, I created clear, engaging microcopy that builds trust and inspires users to protect their data.

 # Cases